ZanichelliEditore/design-tokens/README.md

 ## Naming Convention for Themes:

-n case of implementation of a new theme, the following convention must be followed:
+In case of implementation of a new theme, the following convention must be followed:
 - theme file name:  `{primary-color}-{secondary-color}.scss`
 - theme class name: `.theme-{primary-color}-{secondary-color}`